phillymedia/vestapol/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS=`: location of the GCS service account keyfile (e.g. `~/inq-warehouse-f0962a57089e-inf.json`)

-## Publishing to TestPyPi
+## Publishing to PyPI

-Instructions for pushing new versions of `vestapol` to TestPyPi:
+Instructions for pushing new versions of `vestapol` to PyPI:

 1. Update `CHANGELOG.md`.
 Include Additions, Fixes, and Changes.